 - When we think we’ve found a good match, we’ll contact you and the befriender to check you’re both happy to meet each other.

 - You’ll start to meet regularly, on your own terms.
+(Due to coronavirus, we currently recommend phone or doorstep chats instead of meeting in the home)

 - We’ll keep in touch, and you can contact us if you ever need to talk about something.